by Jake Schneider, Editor in Chief

-Each of these poems consists entirely of quotes from the discussions and readings at the British Council Literature Seminar 2017 by the six talented authors who participated: Bernardine Evaristo, Catherine Johnson, Hari Kunzru, Irenosen Okojie, Sharon Dodua Otoo, Malika Booker, and Nikesh Shukla (each credited by the initial of their first name).
-The cento form necessarily takes people’s expressive words out of context – with the greatest respect for the larger, deeply personal and moving conversations, excerpts, and poems each quote came from, all of which you can watch in full on the British Council Germany’s YouTube playlist (below or here).
+Each of these poems consists entirely of quotes from the discussions and readings at the British Council Literature Seminar 2017 by the six talented authors who participated: Bernardine Evaristo, Catherine Johnson, Hari Kunzru, Irenosen Okojie, Sharon Dodua Otoo, Malika Booker, and Nikesh Shukla.
+The sources of each poem are credited after it line by line, beginning with the title, using the writer’s first initial.
+The cento form necessarily takes people’s expressive words out of context – with the greatest respect for the larger, deeply personal and moving conversations, excerpts, and poems each quote came from, all of which you watch in full on the British Council Germany’s YouTube channel.

 There was an element of wanting

 to see if I could swim in the pond,